MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-get-data-real-time-dashboard.md

 * Add other recipients to your alert.
 * Define a more complex alert condition than is possible in the *Set alert* pane.

-For information on how to edit triggers in [!INCLUDE [fabric-activator](../includes/fabric-activator.md)], see [Create triggers in design mode](activator-create-triggers-design-mode.md).
+For information on how to edit triggers in [!INCLUDE [fabric-activator](../includes/fabric-activator.md)], see [Create activators in design mode](activator-create-activators.md).

 ## Limitations on charts with a time axis